-By timothy from Slashdot's and-that's-saying-something department
+By manishs from Slashdot's hate-it-or-love-it-but-can't-ignore-it department

-By timothy from Slashdot's pay-per-view department
+By manishs from Slashdot's a-day-late-and-a-dollar-short department

-By timothy from Slashdot's documentation-is-nice department
+By BeauHD from Slashdot's problematic-encounters-of-the-SSL/TLS-certificates-kind department

 An anonymous reader writes: Four years after the release of a groundbreaking study on the state of SSL/TLS certificates in non-browser applications (APIs [to be exact]), some programming languages fail to provide developers with the appropriate tools to validate certificates.
 Using three simple test scripts connected to a list of known vulnerable HTTPS servers, researchers logged their results to see which programming languages detected any problems.
 According to the results, all tested programming languages (PHP, Python, Go), in various configurations, failed to detect HTTPS connections that used revoked SSL/TLS certificates.
 This is a problem for HTTPS-protected APIs since users aren't visually warned, like in browsers, that they're on an insecure connection.

 "PHP, Python, and Google Go perform no revocation checks by default, neither does the cURL library.
 If the certificate was compromised and revoked by the owner, you will never know about it," noted Sucuri's Peter Kankowski.Read Replies (0)